In Touch Ministries: History

 In Touch Ministries began as a television and radio ministry in 1972, one year after Stanley became the senior pastor of First Baptist Atlanta.
 In 1977, In Touch Ministries was founded by Charles Stanley.

 The series In Touch with Dr. Charles Stanley began airing in 1978.

 Stanley, whose Sunday services are broadcast throughout the United States on the ministry's In Touch television program, was rated the third most influential pastor, behind Billy Graham and Charles Swindoll, in a 2010 survey by LifeWay.

 The ministry states "At In Touch Ministries, our mission is to lead people worldwide into a growing relationship with Jesus Christ and to strengthen the local church.
 We remain committed to advancing the gospel from person to person and place to place as quickly, clearly, and irresistibly as possible."

 FamilyNet

 In October 2007, In Touch purchased FamilyNet, a cable network with mostly Christian-based programming, from the Southern Baptists' North American Mission Board.
 In December 2009, In Touch sold the network to the ComStar Media Fund, a private company co-owned by Robert A. Schuller.

 Purpose

-InTouch's stated purpose for existence is sharing the gospel through the teachings of Charles Stanley.
+In Touch's stated purpose for existence is sharing the gospel through the teachings of Charles Stanley.
 The main outreach tools used by the ministry are television, radio, magazine, and the internet.

-InTouch's radio and television programs are broadcast in over 50 languages.
+In Touch's radio and television programs are broadcast in over 50 languages.